 The area is served by three direct motorway links to the M3 and M27, has London mainline rail connections and, with Southampton International Airport only a mile from the town centre, provides excellent communication links with the rest of the country - Come and visit!

-To find out more about services specific to you and your property please sign up to 'MyEastleigh'.
-This includes information about your council tax, which bin you should put out on what day, who your local councillor is and what planning applications are being considered near to where you live.
+To find out more about services specific to you and your property please sign up to MyEastleigh.
+This includes managing Council Tax; signing up to waste collection reminders; who your local councillor is; and what planning applications are being considered near to where you live.